Diversity Promotion

 Long Leave System

-Employees can take a maximum of 25 days of accumulated leave for objectives, such as self-development, community activities, nursing, marriage, bereavement, or spouse childbirth, and also for treatment of non-work-related injuries and illnesses, and other conditions, including infertility.
+Employees can take a maximum of 25 days of accumulated leave for specific objectives such as self-development, community activities, nursing, marriage, bereavement, or spouse childbirth, for treatment of non-work-related injuries and illnesses, and other conditions, including infertility.

 Annual paid vacation

-To promote employee rejuvenation, KIOXIA Group encourages employees to make use of all their annual paid vacation.
+To promote employee wellness, Kioxia Group encourages all employees to make full use of all their annual paid vacation allowance.

 Making working hours more visible

-KIOXIA Group has introduced systems including a “Work Record Display” system to increase the transparency of hours worked by each employee.
+Kioxia Group has deployed systems that provide increased transparency of hours worked by each employee.

 Addressing long working hours at workplaces

-We implement measures in various divisions and business sites to address the problem of long working hours, and publish case studies on our intranet site to spread good practice among departments (e.g., having employees declare their target leaving time, in principle forbidding employees from coming to work on Sundays, banning late-night overtime, setting “focus hours,” and banning meetings outside normal working hours).
+We implement measures in various divisions and business sites to address the problem of long working hours, and publish case studies on our intranet site to spread good practice among departments.

 Supporting Employees Balancing Work with Childcare and Nursing Care

-KIOXIA Group helps employees to balance their work and personal lives.
-We have implemented various measures in excess of our legal obligations, and continue to make them more adaptable and flexible.
-Under our Hourly-Unit Annual Leave system, when taking leave in excess of one hour, employees can take leave on a quarter-hourly basis instead of hourly.
+Kioxia Group helps employees balance their work and personal lives.
+Kioxia Group in Japan has implemented various measures over and above our legal obligations, and we continue to make these more adaptable and flexible.
+Under our Hourly-Unit Annual Leave system, when taking leave in excess of one hour, employees can take it on a quarter-hourly basis instead of hourly.

 Childbirth and Child-rearing